pselm/signals/README.md

 can import all or some of the constructors, in the usual way -- i.e.
 `import Data.List (..)` or `import Data.List (Cons, Nil)`.
-Note that this will change in Purescript 0.8 -- I belive you'll have to use the `class` keyword to import classes, and you'll import types without the parentheses.
+Note that this will change in Purescript 0.8 -- I belive you'll have to use the `class` keyword to import classes, and you'll be able to import types without the parentheses.

 If you want to re-export something, you need to re-export a whole module.
 However, it can be an aliased module name, and you can import specific symbols from other